Frequently Asked Questions

 Q. Who can I contact if I need more information or have questions?

 A. The decision to obtain your master’s degree is a significant investment in your future.
-In addition to enhancing your abilities to create positive learning environments for students, in most cases, a master’s degree correlates to increased compensation and in the case of the MA in SPED, additional areas of certification.
+In addition to enhancing your abilities to create positive learning environments for students, in most cases, a master’s degree correlates to increased compensation and in the case of the MA in SPED, may lead to additional areas of certification.
 Because the program is offered online, adult students can complete their degree requirements and maintain their busy lifestyles.
 The online delivery also makes it possible for teachers in rural areas to further their education.
 Additionally, the program’s cohort model lends support to students.
-Master’s candidates proceed through the program with 18 students, lending support and offering varied perspectives and knowledge to the experience.
+Master’s candidates proceed through the program in cohorts of up to 18 students, lending support and offering varied perspectives and knowledge to the experience.

 A. All candidates in the Master of Education in Special Education must have earned a bachelor's degree in education or a related field.
 In addition, applicants should hold a current teaching license or be alternatively certified to teach.
 Applicants without an initial teaching license are encouraged to apply.